Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 2: The number of students requiring specially designed instruction through Special Education has increased over the last 3 years, resulting in different staffing.
-Root Cause: Dyslexia is now housed under Special Education and more students are entering with outside diagnoses.
+Problem Statement 2: The number of students requiring specially designed instruction through Special Education has increased over the last three years, resulting in changes in the master schedule, staffing, and instructional approach.

 Student Achievement